Interested in a scholarship? Here’s more information on how to apply:

 - Check to see if you meet our minimum eligibility criteria first.
 All scholarship applicants must be:

-- Enrolled or accepted as a full time or substantial part-time student at an accredited post-secondary institution, college, or university for the upcoming academic year
+- Enrolled or accepted as a full time or part time undergraduate student at an accredited post-secondary institution, college, or university for the upcoming academic year

-- Majoring in a restaurant or foodservice-related program
+- Majoring in a an undergraduate level restaurant, foodservice, or hospitality-related program

-- Plan to be enrolled for at least two consecutive terms
+- Plan to be enrolled for at least two consecutive undergraduate terms or on track to complete an undergraduate degree within one term

 - Unrelated to any employees or family members of the National Restaurant Association, National Restaurant Association Educational Foundation, any state restaurant association